jasonwoan/vim-atom/README.md

 # vim-atom

-a vim color scheme inspired by github's [atom editor](https://atom.io/)
+A vim color scheme inspired by github's [atom editor](https://atom.io/).
+WIP.
+I need to work on the 256 palette.

 ## Screenshot